OUR FAQ's - FREQUENTLY ASKED QUESTIONS

-Service charges are held in trust in a single bank account specifically for your property, so it is not comingled with other funds.
+Service charges are held in trust in a single designated client bank account specifically for your property, so it is not comingled with other funds.
 Where reserve and sinking funds are held, these are also held in a separate bank account specifically for your property.

 What is Section 20?

 Section 20 can be a tricky area to understand if you have not been exposed to it, although its purpose is relatively straight forward.
 There are three main parts to Section 20, with the most common being qualifying work and qualifying contracts.
 The legislation is designed to protect leaseholders by offering them a statutory right to be consulted if the cost of any one set of works is more than £250 per leaseholder, or in circumstances where the value of any one contract is over £100 where it is intended to be entered into for a period longer than 12 months.
 The consultation with leaseholders includes a pre-stage notice, and a tender notice offering leaseholders the opportunity to have their say, propose contractors and vet documents related to the work or contract.
 The notices are prescribed and must contain certain information to ensure they are valid.
 There can be financial repercussions for not consulting property in accordance with the act.